Hornbill-Docs/esp-config/esp-config/integration/hornbill-ai.md

 |Microsoft Azure (EU)|Premium|Integration with AI Services provided by Microsoft, with all data processing done in EU data centers operated by Microsoft.
 Hornbill picks up the bill for all usage for this service provider option|
 |Microsoft Azure (Customer Provided)|Premium|You can choose to provide credentials to your own registered Microsoft Azure account, which gives you full access to the Microsoft Azure AI services reporting, statistics and usage restrictions controls that the Microsoft Azure AI service provides.|

-You can find HAi Service Providers by selecting the Cog in the lower left, switching the drop down in the top right to **Platform Configuration** and selecting **HAi Services** under Integration, you will need the **Admin Role** or a custom role with **Mange Integrations System Rights** to access this view.
+You can find HAi Service Providers by selecting the Cog in the lower left, switching the drop down in the top right to **Platform Configuration** and selecting **HAi Services** under Integration, you will need the **Admin Role** or a custom role with **Manage Integrations System Rights** to access this view.

 ![HAi Service Providers](/_books/esp-config/images/hai-service-providers.png)